Hruso people

-The Aka, also known as Hrusso, are an ethnic group of Indian state Arunachal Pradesh.
+The Aka, also known as Hrusso, are an ethnic group native to the Indian state of Arunachal Pradesh.
 They are found in various areas of Arunachal Pradesh including the Thrizino Bhalukpong, Buragaon, Jamiri, Palizi, Khuppi area in West Kameng.
 Their language belongs to the Tibeto-Burman family.

 Lifestyle

-For the convenience of administration, the Aka people elects a chief, who often acts the role of the village headman.
+For the convenience of administration, the Aka people elect a chief, who often acts the role of the village headman.
 Polygamy is widely practiced in their patrilineal society, and cross-cousin marriages are accepted.
 Like most tribes, the Aka have an elementary caste system, the aristocrat Kutsun and the commoner Kevatsum.

 The Aka practice shifting cultivation and rear domestic animals such as the Mithun.
 Temporary huts, accommodated by young boys, are built near the field to guard the crops from the animals.
 The staple food of Akas is maize and millet.
 They plant leaves, pulses, potato and rice.
 Drinks locally made from fermented maize and millet include Lao pani, Mingri and the Aarah.